 Information specific to Clackmannanshire is also available.

-Over the next 4 years, our aim is it to build a picture of the contributions and sacrifices made by the people of Clackmannanshire during WW1 for publication on the Scotland's War website.
+The aim of the project is it to build a picture of the contributions and sacrifices made by the people of Clackmannanshire during WW1 for publication on the Scotland's War website.
 This can only be achieved by collecting documents of the time, photographs, letters and diaries etc.

 Scotland's War Project welcomes contributions from the public, institutions and organisations on any information relating to Clackmannanshire and the Scots in WW1 and its aftermath.